PlantBasedTendies/LangChainApps/README.md

 --------

 ### :rofl: **joke.py**:
-A CLI python script which leverages an Open Source local LLM - therefore no OpenAI API Key is necessary, and thus no cost - to produce custom humor on the fly.
-A 7B parameter LLM is recommended for this type of exercise.
+A CLI python script which:
+- Leverages an Open Source local LLM, therefore no OpenAI API Key is necessary, and thus no cost
+- Produces custom jokes on the fly
+*A 7B parameter LLM is recommended for this type of exercise.

 --------